polodev/laravel-video-player/readme.md

 ~~~

-Once you serving step will be followed
+Once you serving, step will be followed for a series

 * create a topic
 * create a series add attached to topic